Frequently Asked Questions

 When you opt for a pre-purchase or 1-year warranty inspection, you’re eligible for the 90-Day Liberty Home Guard home warranty.
 This free coverage extends to vital systems and appliances in your home, safeguarding against unexpected breakdowns and repairs.
 It’s an added layer of financial protection during the initial phase of home ownership or after significant home inspections.

-What is Axium's 110% Best Price Guarantee?
+What is Axium's Price Match Guarantee?

 What is Axium's 200% Satisfaction Guarantee?